-The following guide is for when someone outside the org receives an email invite for access to a SharePoint site.
-Couple things to note before we get into the step by step:
+The following guide is for when someone outside the organization receives an email invite for access to a SharePoint site.
+A few things to note before we get into the step-by-step:

-- The following may change slightly over time.
-Over the past year or two, some minor specifics of the guest (someone outside the org) sign in process has changed.
-So in a year or two, the process might differ a little.
-So it's important to bear in mind that while a single screenshot might change, the overall process and concepts involved should not.
-Also please keep in mind that the guide below is for a guest access who doesn't already have any type of Microsoft account.
-If you already have some type of Microsoft account (and you might have a gmail account and not even realize it's signed up for Microsoft in the past), your sign in experience may differ a little than the following.
+- These steps are for a guest access who doesn't already have any type of Microsoft account.
+If you already have some type of Microsoft account (and you might have a gmail account and not even realize it's signed up for Microsoft in the past), your sign in experience may differ from this guide.

-- Always keep the original email invite to SharePoint somewhere specific or uniquely marked in your own Inbox.
-The reason is you might have to come back to it to access that SharePoint folder again, and the original email invite with the sharing link is always a far more reliable way to open SharePoint than simply booking marking the site in your web browser.
+- Always keep the original email invite to SharePoint handy.
+You might need it to access that SharePoint folder again, and the original email invite with the sharing link is always a far more reliable way to open SharePoint than simply bookmarking the site in your web browser.

-- While the number of steps below may seem a little involved, please keep in mind that once you have completed the initial set up , future sign ins should usually go quicker.
-The second important factor is that due to org policies and past data leaks for other organizations around the world that have suffered catastrophic results, the management team for this org has implemented security around its SharePoint sites to try to prevent unauthorized access.
+While the number of steps below may seem a little involved, please keep in mind that once you have completed the initial set up, future sign-ins should usually go quicker.
+The second important factor is that due to organizational policies and past data leaks for other organizations around the world that have resulted in catastrophic results, the management team for this organization has implemented security around its SharePoint sites to help prevent unauthorized access.
 Also keep in mind that some of these security features are hard-coded by Microsoft and can't be changed.

 Click Open on the email with the sharing link:

 Create a password for your new guest account, feel free to show password if needed, and click next:

 It'll ask for a code, so go back to your Inbox: